sanger-tol/ear/docs/usage.md

 reference_hap2: <LOCATION OF HAPLOTYPE ASSEBMLY FILE .FA>
 reference_haplotigs: <LOCATION OF THE HAPLOTIGS FILE, REMOVED DURING CURATION .FA>

-# If a mapped bam already exists use the below + --mapped TRUE on the nextflow command else ignore it and the pipeline will create it.
-mapped_bam: <MAPPED BAM .BAM>

 merquryfk:
   fastk_hist: <THE PATH TO THE .HIST FILE>
   fastk_ktab: <PATH TO THE DIRECTORY CONTAINING THE KTAB FILES, ENSURE THE HIDDEN FILES ARE HERE TOO>